elefevre/lost-in-transation/README.md

 Contributors are invited to re-implement [an existing program](java_plain_old) in any language or style they wish.

+This approach is slightly different from other projects such as [Rosetta Stone](http://www.rosettacode.org/), [The Hello World Collection](http://helloworldcollection.de/) or [99 Bottles of Beer](http://www.99-bottles-of-beer.net/).
+In those, the specifications are given before hand and people provide implementations without consideration for the existing code.

+In this project, I want to see how a piece of code is interpreted and re-imagined by other people.

 The task
 --------
 We are implementing a basic word counter.
 The exercise is to translate the [existing code](java_plain_old), so no specs are provided.
 Read the code and interpret it the way you see fit.